Google Apps Script

 - Ben Collins: A site similar to this one with a tonne of tutorials on Google Apps Script.
 Ben also provides some exceptional courses FREE and paid.
 He’s a great guy.
 Go and show him some love!

 - Baz Roberts: Another prolific Google Suite and Google Apps Script blogger.
 Baz has an amazing collection of project-based tutorials that are well worth getting your teeth into.
+He is also a popular author writing some excellent books on Google Apps Script.

 - Alice Keeler: Has a number of solid Gooogle Apps Script tutorials with an educator and Google Classroom focus.